Sponsored Links

 A storm surge is an onshore gush of water associated with a low pressure weather system.
 Storm surge is caused primarily by high winds pushing on the ocean's surface.
 The wind causes the water to pile up higher than the ordinary sea level.
 Low pressure at the center of a weather system also has a small secondary effect, as can the depth of the body of water.
 A drop in atmospheric pressure of one millibar can raise the sea level one millemetre.

 It is this combined effect of low pressure and persistent wind over a shallow water body which is the most common cause of storm surge flooding problems.
-In the UK storm surges rarely rise above 2 metres and coastal flood defences are designed to cope with these surges, but in floods of 1953 reached 3.3 metres see Spring Tides below.
+In the UK storm surges rarely rise above 2 metres and coastal flood defences are designed to cope with these surges, but in the floods of 1953 water reached 3.3 metres (see Spring Tides below).

 Spring Tides

-Around new and full moon when the Sun, Moon and Earth form a line (a condition known as syzygy), the tidal forces due to the Sun reinforce those of the Moon.
+Around the time of a new and full moon when the sun, moon and earth form a line (a condition known as syzygy), tidal forces, due to the sun, reinforce those of the moon.
 Tidal ranges are then at their maximum: this is called a spring tide.

 The North Sea flood of 1953 and the associated storm combined to create a major natural disaster which affected the coastlines of the Netherlands and England on the night of 31 January 1953 – 1 February 1953.